STAND. COM. REP. NO. 221

 State of Hawaii

-Your Committees on Health and Human Services, to which was referred S.B.
-No. 1036 entitled:
+Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
+No. 620 entitled:

-The purpose and intent of this measure is to abolish the Community Council on Purchase of Health and Human Services (Community Council).
+The purpose and intent of this measure is to amend the definition of "business" in the State's general excise tax law.

-As affirmed by the records of votes of the members of your Committees on Health and Human Services that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1036, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1036, S.D.
-1, and be referred to your Committees on Judiciary and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 620, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 620, S.D.
+1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Commerce, Consumer Protection, and Health,